siri-dadi/Data-glove-for-sign-language-communication/README.md

-This project was made as a requirement for the course Technical Answers to Real-World Problems(TARP).
+This project was made as fulfillment for the course Technical Answers to Real-World Problems(TARP).

 This consists of an Arduino code that takes the value of the flex sensors, converts it to the bend angle which is then used to compute the sign for each alphabet based on the American Sign Language.